Israeli settlers in the West Bank confront the Biden reality and dig in for a fight

 Settlers know that Biden will be no Trump when it comes to their issues, but many take comfort that he may not be Obama either, a president they viewed as unremittingly hostile.
 “Biden comes with a worldview of uniting; he’s a compromiser,” said David Elhayani, the head of the Yesha Council, an umbrella for Jewish settlements in the West Bank.

 Still, Netanyahu’s allies have been clear that now is the time to take final advantage of the outgoing administration’s sympathy for settlers.
+Netanyahu was reported to be planning to raise the possibility of builing thousands of houses in the Atarot neighborhood of east Jerusalem at a meeting with Secretary of State Mike Pompeo on Thursday.

+Prime Minister Netanyahu asked the Trump administration to approve the construction of thousands of housing units in the Atarot neighborhood of Jerusalem.
+Sources who talked to the prime minister said that Netanyahu intends to raise the matter in his meeting with Secretary of State Mike Pompeo, who is currently visiting Israel.

 “These days are an irreversible opportunity to establish our hold on the land of Israel, and I’m sure that our friend President Trump and Prime Minister Netanyahu will be wise enough to take advantage of them in the best way,” said Miki Zohar, a Knesset member from Netanyahu’s right-wing Likud party, in a tweet hailing the Givat Hamatos announcement.

 Supporters have already begun their farewells to Trump’s team.
-Secretary of State Mike Pompeo, who along with Ambassador David Friedman has been at the center of the administration’s pro-settlement tilt, arrived in Israel on Wednesday for a valedictory tour.
+Pompeo, who along with Ambassador David Friedman has been at the center of the administration’s pro-settlement tilt, arrived in Israel on Wednesday for a valedictory tour.
 Pompeo was expected on Thursday to become the first U.S. secretary of state to set foot in an Israeli settlement, reportedly planning to drop by an Israeli winery about 10 miles inside the West Bank.

 Palestinians on Wednesday protested Pompeo’s visit, holding a news conference with members of the Arab families they said were the legal owners of the hilly land occupied by the winery.